Brandontzhang/daily-tokens/README.md

         string name
         text description
         timestamp createdAt
-        string tokenType - denotes how much each token is worth (1 hours, 1 session, etc.) int completedTokens - number of completed tokens double incompleteToken - the last semi-completed token.
-Only 1 at a time }
+        string tokenType
+        int completedTokens
+        double incompleteToken
+    }

     User ||--o{ Buckets : owns
     User ||--o{ UserSettings : has
 ```
 ### Bucket-Token Design
+- tokenType denotes how much each token is worth (1 hours, 1 session, etc.)
+- completedTokens is number of completed tokens
+- incompleteToken is the last semi-completed token.
+Only 1 at a time